 Source: TPS.

-As of November, 18 people have been killed with a gun in Toronto in 2025 — the lowest number in that period in the past five years.
+As of late December, 19 people had been killed with a gun in Toronto in 2025 — the lowest total for that period in the past five years.

-The Ontario city saw 40 gun deaths during the same period last year and 43 by year-end.
-This 55% decrease in the year-to-date closely mirrors the nearly 54% drop in recorded murders overall, and reflects the overall improvements in Toronto crime statistics.
+The Ontario city saw 43 gun deaths during the same period last year, which was also the year-end total.
+This 55.8% decrease in the year-to-date closely mirrors the 54.8% drop in recorded murders overall, and reflects the overall improvements in Toronto crime statistics.

-- In 2023, the number of gun deaths was also relatively low, with 24 gun deaths by early November and 29 by year-end.
+- In 2023, the number of gun deaths was also relatively low, with 27 gun deaths by late December and 29 by year-end.

-- By November 2022 the number of shooting deaths had nearly reached 2024 levels for the same time period at 38, and by the end of that year there were 44 gun deaths.
+- By late December 2022 there had been 43 shooting deaths, matching 2024 levels for the same time period, and by the end of that year there were 44 gun deaths.

 Source: TPS.

-Along with a plummeting number of shooting deaths and total homicides in Toronto in 2025, by early November the city had seen 12 stabbing deaths.
-By the same point in 2024 Toronto had recorded 19 stabbing deaths, with a year-end total of 24.
+Along with a plummeting number of shooting deaths and total homicides in Toronto in 2025, by late December the city had seen 12 stabbing deaths.
+By the same point in 2024, Toronto had recorded 23 stabbing deaths, with a year-end total of 24.

-- In 2021, there were 13 stabbing deaths in the same time period and 16 by year-end — a five-year low.
+- In 2021, there were 15 stabbing deaths by the same point, and 16 by year-end — a five-year low that 2025 is on pace to improve upon.

 Source: TPS.

-5. In 2025, the number of homicides involving other weapons has dropped more than 70% year-over-year
+5. In 2025, the number of homicides involving other weapons has dropped more than 61% year over year

-By November 2025, there had been five homicides in Toronto where neither a firearm nor stabbing weapon was used.
-However, by the same point last year there had been 17 — more than three times as many.
-By the end of 2024, the city recorded 18 murders with other weapons.
+By late December 2025, there had been seven homicides in Toronto where neither a firearm nor stabbing weapon was used.
+However, by the same point last year there had been 18 — well over twice as many.
+By the end of 2024, the city recorded 18 murders by other methods.

 In 2025, Toronto is on pace for a five-year low.
-Currently that position is held by 2021, when just 10 homicides involving other weapons were reported, and all of which had occurred by this point in the year.
+Currently that position is held by 2021, when a total of 10 homicides involving other methods were reported.

 Source: TPS.